xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 A small proof-of-concept application using :
 * Node v5.1 with ES6,
-* Atom/linter-jshint setups for comfortable development,
 * Angular2 client,
 * RESTFull API with access control using jwt,
 * data storage with mongodb

+## Editing confort with Atom

+* Atom/linter-jshint setups for comfortable development,
+* Uses Atom-typescript and linter-tslint for typescript
+* Configuration disables compileOnSave
+* npm install angular2 without the dependencies - used only for type checking

 ## What this application is supposed to do